Skip to content

 Grooming

 Ragamuffin cats have a medium-long coat that is soft, silky and dense.
 Their tail is long and fluffy.
-Grooming once a week with a brush or comb is all they need to keep their coat knot and tangle-free.
+Grooming once a week with a brush or comb is all they need to keep knot and tangle-free.
 Baths are not usually needed.
 If you do want to bath your cat, make sure you use a shampoo specially formulated for cats.
 A hairdryer on a low setting can then be used to dry them.

 Ragamuffins are large cats with a hefty bone structure.
 Female cats are smaller than males and often have a fatty pad on their lower stomach.
 This is a perfectly normal feature of the breed, not a sign of being overweight.